Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ![](img/Installing_SpiraPlan_24.png)

-Choose which web site to install SpiraPlan<sup>®</sup> into using the available dropdown, which should list all available web sites in IIS on this machine.
+Choose which web site to install Spira into using the available dropdown, which should list all available web sites in IIS on this machine.
 The Default Web Site will be preselected and is the best option in most circumstances.

 **Virtual Directory (advanced mode only)**